 It all starts at the slaughterhouse, where animals are slaughtered for various purposes such as leather as well as meat production.
 The term may sound cruel but the job is done by professionals who treat this as a job while ensuring animals are not the end of any form of cruelty while they are kept on farms.
 Once slaughtered, the meat is taken away and the animal hide is immersed in the required amount of salt or saltwater.
 The salting of the hide is particularly important.
 If not done right, there's a very good chance that the animal hide rots away and eventually renders useless.
 This is because the rotting of the hide tends to destroy the grain, which happens to be the most important part of the material.
 What happens next?
 The salted hide is put in the tanning drum and pickled, tanned, pressed, sorted, and dyed with the help of natural materials such as tree bark extracts.
 If you fancy looking at some of these practices, there are plenty of videos on YouTube that showcase as well as elaborate on the process of vegetable tanned leather.

 When the tanning process includes raw materials such as organic and natural tannins derived from the barks, leaves, and branches of trees and plants, it is bound to look excellent.
-Whether you're looking at color schemes of black leather, beige, brown, yellow, or red, products made from vegetable tanned leather flaunt a rich and luxurious look.
+Whether you're looking at color schemes of black leather jackets, brown leather jackets, or mens red leather jackets, products made from vegetable tanned leather flaunt a rich and luxurious look.
 You might find inconsistency in terms of color and feel, but that's not a defect.
 It's a trait of vegetable tanned leather.
 Vegetable tanned leather also smells different.
 It's got a woody, nature-like fragrance, thanks to its process that includes zero chemicals.

 Very.
 A lot of hard work goes into the manufacturing of vegetable tanned leather.
 And that reflects in its quality.
 Vegetable tanned leather just looks and feels different compared to chemically tanned leather.
 It might sound like we're stating the obvious but vegetable tanned leather usually has a very good life span.
 And if handled with care, vegetable tanned leather products can be passed on from one generation to another.